mrdipeshashah/Apple-Watch-Health-Tracking-Data/README.md

 * Heart Rate
 * Distance (KM)

-Then get the data into Google Sheets using this template - https://docs.google.com/spreadsheets/d/1rJIg44mvjqyTCQPpO0dZ13MtRhzehohWx9Nis5gkFgs/edit?usp=sharing
+Then get the data into Google Sheets using this template (do not change headers) - https://docs.google.com/spreadsheets/d/1rJIg44mvjqyTCQPpO0dZ13MtRhzehohWx9Nis5gkFgs/edit?usp=sharing

 THe key addtional requirement in the Google Sheet is the tracking of if you have visited the Gym, which is tracked as Y(Yes) and N(No).

+It also requires having Big Query setup.

 ## 🧬 The "Biological KPI" Suite
 This project utilizes three proprietary metrics to distinguish between mere "movement" and "performance."